 If you wanted to use a Dutch Oven that works well too, especially if you want to double it.
 You’d need a larger pot for that and you need some room to stir and fold in all the goodness.
 I’d follow our fried cabbage recipe for that one, it is fabulous.
 We make it mild but you could amp it up and make it spicy with red pepper flakes too.

 I make this often to serve with dinner especially if this is on sale.
 My husband recently has figured out he is lactose intolerant so I have to alter his.
 There is a way to make dairy free buttered cabbage with a plant based alternative.
 You can typically find it all over at grocery stores now and it’s pretty close to the real thing.
+Add meat and make Fried Cabbage and Bacon, both are great.
 You will need;

 - 1 head Napa cabbage sliced, also called Chinese cabbage